sainswor/sainswor.github.io/content/what-is-this/index.md

 **Search bar:** Vid had mentioned wanting a search bar for the comic and that sounds like a great idea.
 I think this involves retrofitting the comics that don't have tags, with tags.
 I'm OK with that.

 **Rewrite this page:** Once the other tasks are finished, this page will be re-written so that instead of a progress report, it's an explanation of why it's fromdraenor.ca, why it was created, and a few brief words on the technology running it for the curious.
+Initial work on that is below.

+## What is this?

 **This comic is great!
 How come there's only been one update in the last five years?**
 The comic came to its planned end in September of 2016!
 The banner never got changed because the banner never got changed.
 Unfortunately the site was hacked in 2018, and didn't exist properly until 2021, when it was restored as a tribute to Mike "Rades" Eng, the original author, who passed away that year.
 The final page was drawn by the strip's artist as a farewell to her friend.